Perceptual learning: In the natural world

 Perceptual learning is prevalent and occurs continuously in everyday life.
 "Experience shapes the way people see and hear."
 Experience provides the sensory input to our perceptions as well as knowledge about identities.
-When people are less knowledgeable about different races and cultures people develop stereotypes because they are less knowledgeable.
+When people are less knowledgeable about different races and cultures, people develop stereotypes.
 Perceptual learning is a more in-depth relationship between experience and perception.
 Different perceptions of the same sensory input may arise in individuals with different experiences or training.
 This leads to important issues about the ontology of sensory experience, the relationship between cognition and perception.

 An example of this is money.
 Every day we look at money and we can look at it and know what it is but when you are asked to find the correct coin in similar coins that have slight differences we may have a problem finding the difference.
 This is because we see it every day but we are not directly trying to find a difference.
 Learning to perceive differences and similarities among stimuli based on exposure to the stimuli.
 A study conducted by Gibson's in 1955 illustrates how exposure to stimuli can affect how well we learn details for different stimuli.

 As our perceptual system adapts to the natural world, we become better at discriminating between different stimuli when they belong to different categories than when they belong to the same category.
 We also tend to become less sensitive to the differences between two instances of the same category.
 These effects are described as the result of categorical perception.
 Categorical perception effects do not transfer across domains.